RiskChanges/riskchanges-docs/docs/source/tutorials_exposure.rst

 - **Individual:** calculates at the feature level (e.g., per building or road segment).
 - **Aggregated:** calculates exposure based on administrative units (e.g., parish level).

+**Note:** The aggregated calculation requires a calculated individual exposure layer to be available.

 Instructions
 ^^^^^^^^^^^^^^^